Frequently asked questions

 • Could any more of my data be at risk?

-• What immediate actions have the Trustees taken?
+• What immediate actions did the Trustee take?

-The Scheme’s Trustee has also notified the Information Commissioner’s Office (ICO) of a data breach and also notified The Pensions Regulator, in line with legal requirements.
-AXA UK is keeping other regulators updated as needed.
+The Trustee also notified the Information Commissioner's Office (ICO) of a data breach and also notified the Pensions Regulator, in line with legal requirements.
+AXA UK also kept other regulators updated as needed.

-Affected members have been given an option to take out a free 12-month membership of an Experian fraud monitoring service.
-Relevant details as to how to access this service are included in the letter from the Trustee.
+Affected members were initially given an option to take out a free 12-month membership of an Experian fraud monitoring service.
+Following the results of the external review in 2024 and member feedback, the Trustee then decided:

 • If I have a query can I speak to someone and will they be able to take my call?

-• When was the incident at Capita and could the Trustee have told me any sooner?
+• When was the incident at Capita and could the Trustees have told me sooner?

-We understand from Capita that the incident arose following initial unauthorised access on or around 22 March which was interrupted by Capita on 31 March.
+Capita informed the Trustee that the incident arose following initial unauthorised access on or around 22 March 2023 which was interrupted by Capita on 31 March 2023.
 Capita made a formal notification to the stock market on 3 April noting that there was some evidence of a limited transfer of data from their servers and that Capita were investigating the data breach to identify those that were impacted.
-On 17 May, Capita first informed the Trustee that some Scheme data was at risk.
-We were informed that additional data was at risk on 2 June.

-• Are AXA and the Trustees carrying out their own checks?
+• Are AXA and the Trustee carrying out your own checks?

-The Trustee has been fully supported by AXA UK’s Business Continuity and Data Protection/Privacy Teams to ensure we are closely monitoring the position and also conducting checks to help determine if any AXA data has entered the dark web.
+The Trustee has been fully supported by AXA UK’s Business Security and Data Protection/Privacy Teams who have been conducting their own checks to help determine if any AXA data has entered the dark web.

 Capita have publicly stated that they have restored impacted services.
 Capita have confirmed to the Trustee that they have received independent assurance from third party IT experts that Capita’s systems are secure and robust again.